EducloudHQ/rest_with_cdk_typescript/content/overview.md

 2. Define the API endpoints and methods, including GET, POST, PUT, and DELETE
 3. Use DynamoDB to store and retrieve data for the API
 4. Deploy the API using CDK

-## Conclusion

-Building REST APIs with typescript, CDK, Lambda, API Gateway, and DynamoDB is a powerful way to create scalable and cost-effective applications.
-By leveraging the power of AWS services, developers can focus on building great applications without worrying about infrastructure management.
-Try out this approach for your next REST API project and see the benefits for yourself!